freeverseio/LAOS-roadmap/README.md

 ### Deliverable 3:
-The third deliverable will focus on enabling bidirectional communication of the LAOS chain through trustless bridges, this will eventually allow aspects of the evoChains to be triggered by the OwnChain, such as runtime updates, or transfer of native LAOS tokens.
+The third deliverable will focus on enabling bidirectional communication of the LAOS chain through trustless bridges, this will eventually allow aspects of the EvoChains to be triggered by the OwnChain, such as runtime updates, or transfer of native LAOS tokens.

 ![](./relay_ownership_evolution_duplexbridge.drawio.svg)